 All students, staff, and faculty must visibly display their identification badges.
-Guests and visitors must sign in at the reception desk and are required to wear a visible badge that identifies them as a guest or visitor.
+Guests and visitors must sign in at the reception desk and are required to wear a visible badge that identifies them as guests or visitors.
 Unauthorized persons will be asked to leave the premises.
 Special event exceptions to this policy will be granted by the president.
 To register as a visitor and receive an identification badge, please see the front desk.